 Paying for the Winning Tickets

-The randomly selected ticket winners will be notified by email at around 9 o’clock in the morning on the day before the show that they entered.
-This email will include information saying that “You have been selected from the lottery” and that you must pay the $10 per ticket fee with a credit card online before 4:00 PM that day to accept the tickets.
+The randomly selected winners will be notified by email around 9:00 am the day before the show.
+This email will include information saying that “You have been selected from the lottery” and that you must pay the $10 with a credit card online before 4:00 PM that day to accept the tickets.

 Picking up the Winning Tickets

-To receive the tickets, winners must be present at the theatre’s box office 30 minutes before the time of the show listed on their email and they must provide a valid Government photo identification to pick up the tickets from the will-call at the box office.
+To receive the tickets, winners must be present at the theatre’s box office 30 minutes before the time of the show listed on their email and they must provide a valid Government photo identification.

 Seat Location of Winning Tickets

-The winning tickets will be in either the first or second row of the theatre.
-When the winner picks up the tickets, it should be noted that the tickets have already been assigned to specific seats, so the winners do not get to choose where they will be sitting.
-The second row is a slightly better experience than the first row as the winners neck does not get strained from looking up at the stage for 3 hours.
+The winning tickets will be in either the first or second row.
+The tickets have already been assigned to specific seats, so the winners do not get to choose where they will be sitting.
+The second row is a slightly better experience than the first row which may cause neck strain.
 More central orchestra seats are better than the ones on the side, where the views of the stage are definitely partially blocked.

 In the Richard Rodgers Theatre seating layout, there are 21 seats in the first row and 25 seats in the second.
 Everyone who enters the lottery will most likely enter to win two tickets, instead of just one.
 It is probable that a single pair of winning tickets will be split up between the two rows.
 This is really only a minor inconvenience when it is compared to the face-value cost of these hard-to-get tickets.